needle-mirror/com.unity.xr.arsubsystems/Documentation~/index.md

 ## Installing AR Subsystems

-ARSubsystems a dependency of platform-specific packages which make use of one or more of the subsystems defined within it.
+AR Subsystems is a dependency of platform-specific packages which use one or more of the subsystems defined within it.
 To use AR Subsystems, you must also install at least one of these platform-specific AR packages:

-- ARCore XR Plugin
+- ARCore XR Plug-in
-- ARKit XR Plugin
+- ARKit XR Plug-in
+- Magic Leap XR Plug-in
-- Windows XR Plugin
+- Windows XR Plug-in

 ## Using AR Subsystems